 You'll have customers who are happy to buy your products because they can see that you take their security seriously, and you'll have a helping hand from Google as well.

 It's a pretty simple process to enable your SSL certificates.
-Simply go to the Preferences -> DNS & domains page in your Toolbox.
+Simply go to the Preferences -> DNS & domains page in your store's admin.

 There you'll see a list of the custom domain names that you've added to your store.
 Next to each domain name, you may see a note that an SSL Certificate is available for the domain name.
 This means that a certificate has already been acquired for that domain name and that it's ready to be enabled.